Alaaa1/evaluate-news-article/README.md

 ## INSTALLATION

-1. Clone the github repo then cd into the project directory and run npm install
+1. Clone the github repo then cd into the project directory and run: npm install

 2. Then sign up for a free API key at meaningcloud.com